blessedjasonmwanza/MoneyUnify/Examples/Moneyunify/ReadMe.md

 ## How to Receive Payments in Zambia through Mobile Money

-Receive instant mobile money collections and disbursements in Zambia through AIRTEL, MTN, and ZAMTEL.
-This guide is recommended for businesses operating within Zambia, providing the flexibility of settling funds to your bank or mobile money account.
+Receive instant mobile money collections in Zambia through all 3 mobile networks; AIRTEL, MTN, and ZAMTEL. `moneyunify` endpoint is recommended for businesses operating within Zambia, providing the flexibility of settling funds to your bank or mobile money account.

 ## Setup